besacier/AMMIcourse/README.md

 By Laurent Besacier, Univ.
 Grenoble Alpes

-This course is scheduled on **on Thur 25th, lecture review and Q&A at 4pm (GMT+2)** during the 2020 African Master’s in Machine Intelligence (https://aimsammi.org).
+This course is scheduled on **on Fri 26th, in a reading group mode at 11am (GMT+2)** during the 2020 African Master’s in Machine Intelligence (https://aimsammi.org).

 Slides available soon.